SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Structures.rst

 Initializing a Structure
 ~~~~~~~~~~~~~~~~~~~~~~~~

-All structures have an initializer that's implemented for you by the compiler,
+All structures have a :newterm:`memberwise initializer`
+that's implemented for you by the compiler,
-known as a :newterm:`memberwise initializer`,
 although you can also define your own initializers.
+With a memberwise initializer,
-The memberwise initializer lets you create an instance of the structure
+you can create an instance of the structure
-by providing a value for each of the structure's stored properties.
+by providing a value for each of the structure's stored properties:

 .. testcode:: structures